-SUBJECT: Changes to Council Rules Regarding Public Comment.
+SUBJECT: A Resolution to change Council Rules Regarding Public

-SUGGESTED ACTION: Council to discuss draft changes.
+Comment.

-SUMMARY: Council periodically reviews and updates its procedures.
-This item concerns rules for public comment.
+SUGGESTED ACTION: Recommended Motion: I move to approve Resolution item concerns rules for public comment.
 Attached are proposed changes reflecting some issues previously raised by one or more council members.
-A full copy of the Council's that should be addressed are as follows: